philzook58/philzook58.github.io/_drafts/2024-01/2023-01-01-laser_cut_clock.md

-There is something qute anjyable and compelling about building mechanisms.
+There is something qute enjoyable and compelling about building mechanisms.

 Many years ago we bought a 3d printer kit.
 It was quite illuminating to see the basic trcks and pieces one could buy or build.
 It s still very common to see RAMPS boards, gear belt, couplers, steppers, and aluminum extrusion.
 You can transfer these techniques to other projects.